DIPlib/diplib/src/documentation/image.md

 neighborhood-based processing (i.e. non-separable filters).
 There is currently no plans for framework functionality to support priority queue algorithms, if you figure out how to make such a function generic enough please contribute!

+For images with more than one sample per pixel, the above discussion shows only how to access the first sample in each pixel.
+Coordinates always indicate a pixel, and therefore dip::Image::Offset always gives the offset to the first sample of a pixel.
+The other samples can be accessed by adding `n * img.TensorStride()` to the offset, where `n` is the tensor element.
+Tensor elements are then accessed in a specific order, depending on the shape of the tensor.
+See dip::Tensor::Shape for a description of the order of the tensor elements in memory.

 [//]: # (--------------------------------------------------------------)